bayesways/bayes-sem/README.md

   `src/log/<date-time>_<task_handle>`.

   To choose which model to run use the `<model_code>` option as follows:
-  "0:full model, 1:no u's, 2: no u's no approx zero betas "
+  "0:benchmark saturated model, 1:no u's, 2: full factor model"

   If an existing directory is given then the script looks for an existing compiled stan model to load and run with the new number of iterations.